Nixse

 Broker Calculations

-Brokers may use varying methods to calculate pip values based on lot size.
+Brokers may use varying methods to calculate PIP values based on lot size.
 They’ll provide the necessary details for the currency pair you’re trading.
-They handle all computations, adjusting pip values as the market fluctuates.
+Moreover, they handle all computations, adjusting pip values as the market fluctuates.

 This parameter can fluctuate depending on the underlying asset being traded and the specific exchange where the transaction occurs.